microsoft/machnet/docs/PERFORMANCE_REPORT.md

 # Machnet performance report

+**Important note: The performance results should be compared across platforms, since the intra-platform variability (e.g., different pairs of VMs in the same cloud) is high.**

 ## Single-connection request-response benchmark

 Description: A client sends a request to a server, and the server sends a